 Follow in the footsteps of prehistoric man, of pilgrims and martyrs; enjoy the music and art, the cultures, festivals and frivolities, and, above all, the remarkable luminescence of light that so enthralled artists, past and present.
 And what better way to do it than in the company of an award-winning journalist with an eye for the unusual and a taste for the best.

 © Terry Marsh 2012-14

 No words or pictures may be reproduced without permission.

-Unless otherwise stated, all images are © Terry Marsh, subject to the proviso that if images by other photographers have inadvertently be used, then I apologise.
+Unless otherwise stated, all images are © Terry Marsh, many are from the Atout France photo library with permission, but all use of images is subject to the proviso that if images by other photographers have inadvertently been used, then I apologise.
 I will remove any such image immediately, or credit the image correctly and offer appropriate links to the photographer's own website.

 France Travel Guide (FTG) is not responsible for the content of external sites.

 taxis, hot air balloon, internal combustion engine, inflatable tyres, sewing machine, bikini, cafetière, braille, camera phone, hairdryer, parachute

 World's most expensive bottle of French wine (1811 Château d'Yquem sold for £75,000 ($117,000))